 - Important as search engines are to the consumer purchase path and in breaking news situations, other channels such as social networks and micro-blogs are increasingly critical access points to the Internet as a whole.
 And while customers may use search engines frequently to conduct research and purchase, stakeholders such as journalists, business partners, and government officials may be using other channels.
 An ORM strategy has to incorporate all key access points relevant to the audiences in question.

 - “Originating” sources of information are more trusted than the access points themselves, requiring an integrated approach to broader reputation management and ORM.
 The top originating sources, according to Nielsen, are word of mouth, online consumer reviews and opinions, editorial content, and branded websites.
 Word of mouth, so critical in emerging markets and Asia, is typically highly diffuse, ranging across social networks, micro-blogs, and a host of other channels.
 Online customer reviews play an increasingly important role in framing product and brand perceptions and when negative can travel far and wide, including to the mainstream media.
 Newspapers and broadcasters continue to play an important role in decision-making and reputation, not least during or after a crisis, when they continue to be seen as the most credible and authoritative voice.
 It also takes some serious gaming of Google to push a cover story from the top business media down the search rankings.

-In addition to core search engine optimization (as well as de-optimization, as PR people are apt to describe the burying of bad news), a broader-ranging and sustainable approach to ORM is required that is consistent with an organization’s broader corporate and/or brand reputation strategy – as opposed to a much-need fix of online visibility (and budget) when the shit hits the proverbial fan.
+In addition to core search engine optimisation (as well as de-optimisation, as PR people are apt to describe the burying of bad news), a broader-ranging and sustainable approach to ORM is required that is consistent with an organisation’s broader corporate and/or brand reputation strategy – as opposed to a much-need fix of online visibility (and budget) when the shit hits the proverbial fan.

 Some key questions should be asked to inform a firm’s broader ORM (and overall reputation) strategy.
 These might usefully include: